-USS Alabama Battleship Memorial Park – Tour this 680 foot battleship, while there you can also tour the USS Drum submarine which is the oldest submarine on display in the world.
+USS Alabama Battleship Memorial Park – Tour this 680-foot battleship, while there you can also tour the USS Drum submarine which is the oldest submarine on display in the world.
 The Park is also home to more than 25 beautiful military aircraft that include Tomcats, Hornets, and Blackbirds

-Any place I miss you recommend?
+Any place I missed you recommend?